-In California, a grand jury is a legal process common in federal and serious state felony cases whereby a jury of citizens from the community convenes to evaluate whether there is sufficient evidence to charge or indict the target for criminal offenses.
+In California, a grand jury is a legal process common in federal and serious state felony cases whereby a jury of citizens from the community convenes to evaluate whether there is sufficient evidence to charge or indict you for a criminal offense.1

-Grand juries are different from the jury (technically known as the “petit jury”) that one finds at a criminal jury trial.
-Whereas the petit jury at a jury trial decides whether the defendant is guilty or innocent—the grand jury’s job is just to determine whether there is probable cause to believe that the defendant may have committed the crime.2
+Grand juries are different from the jury (technically known as the “petit jury”) at a criminal jury trial.
+Whereas the petit jury decides whether you are guilty or innocent—the grand jury’s job is just to determine whether there is probable cause to believe that you may have committed the crime.2

-Below, our California criminal defense attorneys8 address the following:
+Below, our California criminal defense attorneys address the following:

 - 1. What is a grand jury?